leafac/leafac.com/prose/email-migration/index.md

 <pre>
 mail_uid = <span class="placeholder" markdown="1">\<user></span>
 mail_gid = <span class="placeholder" markdown="1">\<group></span>
-mail_location = maildir:<span class="placeholder" markdown="1">\<migration-directory></span>
+mail_location = maildir:<span class="placeholder" markdown="1">\<mailbox></span>

 namespace inbox {
   inbox = yes
 }
 </pre>

-Finally, we enable the most verbose level of logging and change the log path to `/dev/stderr` so we see log entries on the console when Dovecot runs on the foreground:
+Finally, we enable the most verbose level of logging and change the log path to `/dev/stderr` so we see log entries on the console when Dovecot runs in the foreground:

 ```
 log_path = /dev/stderr